edgedb/easy-edgedb/README.md

 That gives us a good number of types from `Place` that aren't of the `City` type.

-So back to Jonathan: in our database, he's been to four cities, one country, and one `OtherPlace`...but he hasn't been to Slovakia, so we can't just insert him with `places_visited := SELECT Place`.
-Instead, we can filter on `Place` types that match the name of the places he has visited.
+So back to Jonathan: in our database, he's been to four cities, one country, and one `OtherPlace`...but he hasn't been to Slovakia or France, so we can't just insert him with `places_visited := SELECT Place`.
+Instead, we can filter on `Place` against a set with the names of the places he has visited.
 It looks like this:

 ```
 INSERT NPC {